r-gaia-cs/bc/novice/python/02-func.md

 <div class="">
+<p>The computer does this for historical reasons:
+integer operations were much faster on early machines, and this behavior is actually useful in a lot of situations.
+It&#39;s still confusing,
+though,
-<p>The computer does this for historical reasons: integer operations were much faster on early machines, and this behavior is actually useful in a lot of situations.
-It's still confusing, though, so Python 3 produces a floating-point answer when dividing integers if it needs to.
-We're still using Python 2.7 in this class, though, so if we want <code>5/9</code> to give us the right answer, we have to write it as <code>5.0/9</code>, <code>5/9.0</code>, or some other variation.</p>
+so Python 3 produces a floating-point answer when dividing integers if it needs to.
+We&#39;re still using Python 2.7 in this class, though, so if we want <code>5/9</code> to give us the right answer, we have to write it as <code>5.0/9</code>, <code>5/9.0</code>, or some other variation.</p>
 </div>

 <div>
-<p>Let's fix our <code>fahr_to_kelvin</code> function with this new knowledge.</p>
+<p>Let&#39;s fix our <code>fahr_to_kelvin</code> function with this new knowledge.</p>
 </div>